-CELESTIAL (Cabozantinib Phase 3 Controlled Study In Hepatocellular Carcinoma), a phase 3 pivotal trial comparing cabozantinib with placebo in patients with advanced HCC who have previously been treated with sorafenib was initiated in September 2013.
+CELESTIAL (Cabozantinib Phase 3 Controlled Study In Hepatocellular Carcinoma), a phase 3 pivotal trial comparing cabozantinib to placebo in patients with advanced HCC who have previously been treated with sorafenib was initiated in September 2013.
 The trial is designed to enroll 760 patients at approximately 200 sites.
-Patients will be randomized 2:1 to receive 60 mg of cabozantinib daily or placebo.
-The primary endpoint for CELESTIAL is overall survival, and the secondary endpoints include objective response rate and progression-free survival.
+Patients are being randomized 2:1 to receive 60 mg of cabozantinib daily or placebo.
+The primary endpoint for CELESTIAL is OS, and the secondary endpoints include objective response rate and PFS.
+We expect top-line results from CELESTIAL in 2017.